The Machine (secret society): Allegations of interference in Tuscaloosa municipal elections

 Controversy surrounding The Machine reemerged in August 2013, when sororities and fraternities were mobilized to elect two former SGA presidents, Cason Kirby and Lee Garrison, in closely contested municipal school board races.
 Before election day, questions about illegal voter registration were raised when evidence emerged that indicated eleven fraternity members fraudulently claimed to be living in a single house in a specific school district.
 And on election day, leaked emails suggested that sorority/fraternity members may have been provided incentives to vote—including free drinks at local bars.
 As a result of possible voter fraud, Kirby's and Garrison's opponents refused to concede, and University of Alabama faculty have questioned whether The Machine has corrupted the democratic process in the City of Tuscaloosa.

 Election of Elliot Spillers

 In 2015, independent student Elliot Spillers was elected to the presidency, beating the Machine for the first time since Merrill.
 His election was followed by political stagnation, including the Senate initially blocking the confirmation of his chief of staff, Chisolm Allenlundy, before the administration forced the confirmation.
 The incident was reported in a few media outlets, and calls again came pressuring the university administration to take action against the organization.

 Election of Jared Hunter

 In 2017, the Machine backed an African American, Jared Hunter, for SGA President for the first time in its history.
 Hunter acknowledged his support from the Machine in an op-ed for the Crimson White during campaign season.
-Despite calls for his withdrawal over the article, as well as allegations of campaign finance violations, Hunter won the election and subsequently served until his resignation over a DUI arrest in early 2018.
+Despite calls for his withdrawal over the article, as well as allegations of campaign finance violations, Hunter won the election and subsequently served until his resignation in early 2018.